Underops/utils/README.md

 # utils
 Personal scripts/programs made for my system.

-Most of these are hard-coded for my setup and shall NOT work on yours without proper modification.
+Some of these only make sense when used together with my setup.